 The hazelnut butter and the vegetable cream are produced by myself.

 The most popular ones are the lavender chocolate and the salted caramel chocolate.

 The lavender chocolate is composed of a white, velvety-smooth chocolate ganache with essential oil of lavender, covered with a thin layer of dark chocolate and decorated with a lavender flower.

 The salted caramel is a caramel ganache on the basis of unrefined cane sugar with hand picked fleur de sel, covered with a thin layer of chocolate and decorated with a few grains of fleur de sel.

 For vegans and those with allergies, there is a nice range which varies regularly.
 It is of course all about chocolates coated with a thin layer of dark chocolate.
-The ginger chocolate, the single origin Dominican Republic chocolate and the marzipan chocolate are one of them.
+The ginger chocolate, the hazelnut chocolate, cranberry chocolate and the marzipan chocolate are one of them.
 The ‘Assortment chocolates‘ page provides a complete overview of all chocolates indicating ingredients, allergens and whether they are suitable for vegans.

 Besides chocolates you will also find a wide range of other artisan and homemade chocolate products:

 - tuiles with 13 different nuts – berries – seeds – fruits